alexismgjackson-github/watcher/README.md

 ## BUGS

-- I have not been able to resolve the issue of the genres only displaying in the search results and not in the watchlist.
+- I have not been able to resolve the issue of the genres only displaying in the search results and not in the watchlist
-- I have to use location.reload() to force the app to update with the changes made to the database.
+- I have to use location.reload() to force the app to update with the changes made to the database

 ## FUTURE UPDATES

-- Solve existing bugs.
+- Solve existing bugs
-- Convert app from JavaScript to React and React Router.
+- Convert app from JavaScript to React and React Router
-- Add filtering of movies via genres in the watchlist.
+- Add filtering of movies via genres in the watchlist
-- Toggle completed of movies in the watchlist.
+- Toggle completed of movies in the watchlist